My Adventures At Climate Change Central

 A Second Trip

-Also through Henry’s good graces, I was able to attend the Kyoto meetings the next year (COP 6), at The Hague.
+Also through Henry’s good graces, I was able to attend the Kyoto meetings the next year, at The Hague.
 They were more of the same and quickly bored me.
 But if you remember the famous news footage of this event: the US entourage walking out, in protest of something… I was on the other side of the room, watching.
 That was as exciting as it got.

-The one thing I was able to do at this set of meetings was to go from booth to booth, tracing footnotes.
+The one thing I was able to do at this second set of meetings was to go from booth to booth, tracing footnotes.
 What I found at these conferences was that everyone – in their very impressive literature – was referring to someone else.
-And so, with them all present, I traced back the references.
+And so, with all of them present, I traced back the references.
 What I found was that the ‘science’ of one group referred to the ‘science’ of another, then another, and then still another, who referred back to the first!

 I made no effort to go back a third time.
 Two sham events in a row were enough for me.